 Even if all that could be forgiven, for all of her hilarity Alyssa’s mindset is still stuck in the small-ball world of pageantry and stage choreography.
 Her fashion is Southern bombshell pageant overdrive – even if she can do couture, her range of looks is still smaller than almost all the rest of these girls.

 Ru-buttal: Does any of that matter when you have the it-factor that Alyssa does?
 Clearly not, since she’s been one of the most regularly promoted brand ambassadors for Ru Paul for years.
 Why not make it official and crown a sure thing?

 4. Ginger Minj

 Runner-Up, Season 7

-Pro: Ginger Minj’s runner-up finish in Season 7 comes down to two basic elements: Violet being stunning look queen who overshadowed Minj’s own superb choices, and fans not always loving a villain.
+Pro: Ginger Minj’s runner-up finish in Season 7 comes down to two basic elements: Violet being a stunning look queen who overshadowed Minj’s own superb choices and fans not always loving a villain.
 There’s no denying she is one of the most-talented competitors in the history of the show (even with her lacking dance skills), and I’d go so far as to say she has had the best fashion of every “big-girl” queen we’ve ever seen (until Kim Chi, of course).

 Now she’s back against a whole crew of primadonnas who don’t always need a lot of help to look bad, and she’s already acutely aware of what the fans think of them.
 That makes her an easy pick for Ru, who can finally add a big girl to her line-up of winners.